-Being able to make decisions for the course my business takes and what’s best for my brand is also something I value.
+Being able to make decisions (quickly if necessary) for the course my business takes and what’s best for my brand is also something I value.

 What does a typical day look like for you?

-Twice a week l start with an early personal training session, get my 8 year old daughter and 12 year old son ready for school then head out for meetings, plan new products (one of my favourite parts), make products (including Salt Scrubs, Body Oils, Bath Salts, Gentle Exfoliator), prepare orders, address social media and paperwork.
-I love finding fun ways to grow my business and dream about who I’d like to work with next, e.g. Elk.
-They have been a brand I’ve supported and admired for years and I’m trying my hardest to work with them!
+Twice a week I start with an early personal training session, chat with my 10-year-old daughter and 14-year-old son as they get ready for school then head out for meetings, deliveries, plan new products (one of my favourite parts), make products (including Salt Scrubs, Body Oils, Bath Salts, Gentle Exfoliator), prepare orders, address social media and of course sort paperwork.

 What’s one thing you would do differently if you had your time over?

-Be brave enough to network more, really put denu out there and take a few more big risks.
-I think backing yourself in your own business is key, even when loved ones suggest maybe it’s time to get a ‘real job.’
+Be brave enough to network more (tough as I’m a social introvert!) really put denu out there and take a few more big risks.
+Backing yourself in your own business is vital, even when you’re not quite sure about a decision or when loved ones suggest maybe it’s time to get a ‘real job.’